 The mark of highest originality lies in the ability to develop a familiar idea so fruitfully it would seem no one else would ever have discovered so much to be hidden in it.

-In Figure 13.2 a melodic conjunction is represented by a diamond-shaped note head, and a harmonic conjunction by a triangle-shaped note head.
+In Figure 13.2, a melodic conjunction is represented by a diamond-shaped note head and a harmonic conjunction by a triangle-shaped note head.
 A melodic conjunction is defined as any matching melody note between Ein feste Burg and the movement's melody line.
-A harmonic conjunction is defined as match between a melody note from the covert Principal Theme and any non-melodic note from the movement.
+A harmonic conjunction is defined as a match between a melody note from the covert principal Theme and any non-melodic note from the movement.
 Both melodic and harmonic conjunctions must sound together to be considered a match.

-Table 13.1 summarizes 26 melodic conjunctions between Ein feste Burg and W.M.B.
-A melodic conjunction is defined as a shared note between the two melody lines.
+Table 13.1 summarizes 26 melodic conjunctions between Ein feste Burg and Variation IV.
+A melodic conjunction is defined as a shared note between both melody lines.
 Share melody notes are dispersed over 28 of 32 measures from Variation IV.
 Ein feste Burg was found to be dormant in 4 out of 32 measures, namely measures 178 through 181.
-This means Ein feste Burg plays in 28 out of 32 measures, or 87.5% of the time.
-In measures where the missing Principal Theme is deemed active, shared melody notes are present in 19 of those 28 measures, or almost 68% of all active measures.
+This means Ein feste Burg plays in 28 out of 32 measures or 87.5% of the time.
+In measures where the missing principal Theme is deemed active, shared melody notes are present in 19 of those 28 measures or almost 68% of all active measures.

 Table 13.2 breaks down melodic conjunctions between Ein feste Burg and Variation IV by note type.
-There are 8 types of shared melody notes with frequencies range from 1 to 8.
+There are 8 types of shared melody notes with frequencies ranging from 1 to 8.